Dragut: Beylerbeyi of Algiers

 In 1548 he was appointed Beylerbeyi (Chief Governor) of Algeria by Suleiman the Magnificent.
 In that same year he ordered the construction of a quadrireme galley at the naval arsenal of Djerba, which he started using in 1549.
 In August 1548 he landed at Castellamare di Stabia on the Bay of Naples and captured the city along with nearby Pozzuoli.
 From there he went to Procida.
 A few days later, he captured a Spanish galley loaded with troops and gold at Capo Miseno near Procida.
 In the same days he captured the Maltese galley, La Caterinetta, at the Gulf of Naples, with its cargo of 70,000 gold ducats which were collected by the Knights of St. John from the churches of France with the aim of strengthening the defenses of Tripoli, which was then under Maltese control.

 In May 1549 he set sail towards Liguria with 21 galleys and in July he assaulted Rapallo, later replenishing his ships with water and other supplies at San Fruttuoso.
-From there he sailed to Portofino and landed at the port, before appearing at San Remo where he captured an Aragonese galley from Barcelona which was heading towards Naples.
-From there he first sailed towards Corsica and later towards Calabria where he assaulted the city of Palmi.
+From there he sailed to Portofino and landed at the port, before appearing at San Remo where he captured an Aragonese galley from Barcelona ] heading towards Naples.
+From there he first sailed towards Corsica and later towards Calabria<, where he assaulted the city of Palmi.

 In February 1550, sailing with a force of 36 galleys, he recaptured Mahdia along with Al Munastir, Sousse and most of Tunisia.
 In May 1550 he assaulted the ports of Sardinia and Spain and landed on their coasts with a force of six galleys and 14 galiots.
 Still in May he unsuccessfully tried to capture Bonifacio in Corsica.
 On his way back to Tunisia, he stopped at Gozo to replenish his ships with water and to gather information on the activities of the Maltese Knights.
 He later sailed towards Liguria.

 In June 1550, while Turgut Reis was sailing near Genoa, Andrea Doria and Bailiff Claude de la Sengle of the Maltese Knights attacked Mahdia in Tunisia.
 In the meantime, Turgut Reis was busy assaulting and sacking Rapallo for a third time, before raiding the coasts of Spain.
 He then sailed to the Tyrrhenian Sea and towards the beginning of July landed at the western shores of Sardinia, before returning to Djerba, where he learned that Doria and Claude de la Sengle had been attacking Mahdia and Tunis.
 He collected a force of 4500 troops and 60 sipahis and marched on Mahdia to assist the local resistance.
 He did not succeed and returned to Djerba with his troops.